-I've been around construction and carpentry since as early as I can remember.
+I've been around construction and carpentry as long as I can remember.
 My father is exceptionally handy and singlehandedly remodeled our house when I was a kid.
 The process lasted for about 15 years.
 From the time I was a toddler up until I was in high school, at least one room in our house was in some stage of destruction or reconstruction.
 I helped my father in countless projects; demolition, plumbing, wiring, carpentry, painting, etc.

 Although I liked working with my hands, I decided to go to college for finance to pursue my interests in numbers and investing.
 While most of my friends in college spent their free time partying, I scheduled my nights and weekends around watching New Yankee Workshop and Hometime on PBS.
 Although I didn't actually do any woodworking while in college, I always had an itch to build something.

-Fast forward nearly 20 years, and it has been a non-stop journey of getting more tools, reading a lot of woodworking books, getting more tools, going to woodworking trade shows, getting more tools, etc. All the while, I've challenged myself by taking on bigger and more complicated projects.
+Fast forward to now, and it has been a non-stop journey of getting more tools, reading a lot of woodworking books, getting more tools, going to woodworking trade shows, getting more tools, etc. All the while, I've challenged myself by taking on bigger and more complicated projects.
 I've also learned and done some of the other trades, such as plumbing and electrical.
 However, I'm not licensed in those fields so I've only done work in my own house, having completely gutted and remodeled a kitchen and three bathrooms.
 I also was fortunate enough to have the opportunity to compete as a contestant on HGTV's second season of All American Handyman (aired Fall 2011).
 I ended up 4th place out of 20 people.

 I still continue to work in financial services, but I find any reason I can to build something whenever I get the chance.
 To me, there aren't many things as fulfilling and satisfying as seeing a woodworking idea go from just a thought in my head to a finished project.